Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Important Properties of ODDM Modulation

 Let us now consider CP-OFDM.
 Because of the delay spread of the channel, $g(t)$ is $\rect_{T_0+T_{cp}}(t)$ and $T_{cp}=L\frac{T_0}{M}$.
 Therefore, we have

 For ODDM, because the cyclic extension of $u(t)$ is equivalent to the frame based CP and CS, we have

 When $2Q\ll M$, we can let $D=0$.
-Then, the ODDM frame only needs a single CP corresponding to the delay spread of the channel.
+Then, the ODDM frame only has a single CP corresponding to the delay spread of the channel.
 For such an ODDM frame with CP only (CP-ODDM), we have

-Considering $\frac{1}{T_0}=15$kHz and the \ac{eva} channel model of \cite{eva_channel_model} associated with delay spread $2510$ns, a bandwidth efficiency comparison of these modulation schemes is shown in Fig. \ref{secomp}, where $M=512$, $L=20$, and $\mathcal K=11$ corresponding to the $99$\% fractional power containment bandwidth.
-One can see that ODDM has similar bandwidth efficiency to SC modulation. {For a moderately large $N$ and an appropriate $\rho$}, ODDM has better bandwidth efficiency than CP-OFDM, while the (O)FDM with $\mathcal F=\frac{1}{NT_0}$ has the highest bandwidth efficiency.
-Note that the (O)FDM associated with $\mathcal F=\frac{1}{NT_0}$ has $MN$ subcarriers and therefore it is extremely ``expensive" to implement.
+Considering $\frac{1}{T_0}=15$kHz and the \ac{eva} channel model of \cite{eva_channel_model} associated with delay spread $2510$ns, a bandwidth efficiency comparison of these modulation schemes is shown in Fig. \ref{secomp}, where we have $M=512$, $L=20$, and $\mathcal K=11$ corresponds to the $99$\% fractional power containment bandwidth.
+Note that due to the duality between time and frequency, $Q=11$ corresponds to a $99$\% power containment duration when $\rho=0$.
+Furthermore, for the same level of power containment, $Q$ decreases as $\rho$ increases, and $Q>11$ is chosen for the comparison shown in Fig. \ref{secomp}.
+One can see that ODDM has similar bandwidth efficiency to SC modulation. {For a moderately large $N$ and an appropriate $\rho$}, ODDM has better bandwidth efficiency than CP-OFDM, while the (O)FDM with $\Delta F=\frac{1}{NT_0}$ has the highest bandwidth efficiency.
+Note that the (O)FDM associated with $\Delta F=\frac{1}{NT_0}$ has $MN$ subcarriers and therefore it is extremely ``expensive" to implement.
+It is also noteworthy that a more accurate comparison can be performed using the OOBE-based approach of \cite{hama}.